 But can just one area in one part of the world really have an effect on our global climate?
 Two independent, transparent, and globally recognized standards firmly believe it can.
 The Climate, Community, and Biodiversity Alliance (CCBA) verifies the benefits of the project to local communities, wildlife and biodiversity, and the climate.
 And the Verified Carbon Standard (VCS) ensures the quality and accuracy of the accounting methodology used to measure the project’s climactic benefits.
 Read more about these standards here.

-As a result, we’re proud to say that Tambopata-Bahuaja has earned Gold distinctions for biodiversity and climate change under these standards.
+We’re proud to say that Tambopata-Bahuaja has earned the Gold distinction for biodiversity and climate change adaptation under the CCBA standard.

 Tambopata-Bahuaja is in Madre de Dios, a region in south-eastern Peru in the Amazon Rainforest.
 Our project helps the local communities adapt to climate change and improves ecosystem resilience by integrating conservation and productive activities.

 Working closely with the local communities, this project is restoring and transforming 4,000 ha of degraded land for cocoa cultivation.
 And to improve the security and surveillance of the conservation area, two checkpoints and five new rangers have been established by the project.